 I haven't had the time, and even though I'm not writing as often as I would like, I appreciate those of you who are still sticking around.
 Thanks!
 Makes me feel as if I'm not talking to the air. (lol)

 But seriously, thank you..
 When I first began this blog there was so much to share and talk about, (and still is) but, now I'm sitting back wondering, can I say that?
 Is that too much information?
 Naaa, def. cant talk about that.
 Yup, this is real life for us.
-The funny camp stories don't go on, the cute kids who use to love being around you begin to pull away and treat you like an absolute stranger, the family you invited into your lives as "family" begin to treat you as if you owe them something and begins to give you the cold shoulder... the list goes on....
+The funny camp stories don't go on, the cute kids who use to love being around you begin to pull away and treat you like an absolute stranger, the families that invited you into their space and you invited them into yours began to become enemies as you learn of the slander, and backbiting that's taking place outside your presence.
+Where you once felt a genuine relationship now there are feelings of things being one sided and shady .
+The list goes on...

 I've had days where I would ask the Lord when is enough an enough?
 When can I cut that person off for hurting me?
 When can I show vengeance for the harm done to my family or friends?
 God clearly, and quickly had to show me my own sinfulness and how my heart was just the same as the people I'm angry with.
 I'm so spiritually bankrupt..
 I tend to forget that from time to time.
 I'm thankful tonight for the reminder.
 After hearing a sermon by a godly older person who is in the lives of some friends of ours, I asked him to share with me again the idea of what it means to love.
 Or shall I say, Love Overboard is what he called it.
 To go above and beyond in your love for your neighbor, no matter what they have or haven't done to or for you..
 This was his godly counsel to me: